mubanjs/muban/docs/reactivity.md

 // --- subscribe - to a single obsevable or computed counter.subscribe((newValue) => console.log(newValue));

-// not possibel to listen to multiple at the same time, but a computed + subscriont can be abosed for that function watchEffect(fn) {
+// not possible to listen to multiple at the same time, but a computed + subscription can be abused for that function watchEffect(fn) {
   const comp = ko.computed(fn);
   comp(); // fire immediately to start tracing dependencies